Lucasc-99/NoTorch/README.md

 BROKEN FOR NOW

-A 'from scratch' implementation of a deep learning library (no pytorch/tensorflow) built only on NumPy and heavily inspired by and based on:
+A 'from scratch' implementation of a deep learning library (no pytorch/tensorflow) built only on NumPy.

+Heavily inspired by and based on:

 https://github.com/karpathy/micrograd